 Chainsaw Oil Feed

-Before I sharpen the chainsaw, fixing the oil well that got chipped was my first priority.
+Before I sharpen the chainsaw with my chainsaw sharpener, fixing the oil well that got chipped was my first priority.
 I’ll tackle that first before moving on to the carb adjustment.
 I’m not usually a big fan of JB Weld.
 Since this saw will only see occasional use, I would try using that for a repair.
 I thoroughly cleaned the area where the JB Weld would be applied.
 I then mixed up a small batch and built it up around the repair area.
 It was important to let the “weld” cure, so I let the repair sit for 24 hours.

 After that, I carefully filed down the weld so that it was flush with the rest of the oil well.
 Carefully filing around the contour was my next step.
 I did not want to leave any bulges or projections that the chain might catch on to.